huuff/exobrain/programming/databases/entity-relationship-model.md

 # Entity-Relationship Model
 An data representation model designed to aid in the design of [[relational-model|relational databases]].
 It adds some more real-world-compliant structures that might reduce the [[impedance-mismatch]].
-An entity-relantionship model also has a convenient corresponding diagram representation which eases the communication of the data model with non-technical staff.
+An entity-relantionship model also has a convenient corresponding [[diagram-standards|diagrammatic representation]] which eases the communication of the data model with non-technical staff.

 ## Usage
 I fear that these are just a byproduct of the ivory tower of academia and not really used that much in the real world.
 Heavy data-model design is associated with a previous less agile era of [[bduf]], and maybe in these coming times of microservices designs are not big or permanent enough to warrant its usage (database experts can really embed the design easily into the relational-model without the intermediate entity-relationship step).